UTKARSHBHA/EduVista/readme.md

 - **Option Management**: Manage options for multiple-choice questions.
 - **Image Support**: Attach images to questions for better clarity.
 - **RESTful API**: Provides a RESTful API for managing all aspects of the application.
+- **Frontend Interface**: A user-friendly interface built with Angular for managing questions and other resources.

 ## Prerequisites